 Device Comparison

-Choose the ALPON X5 AI if you need on-device AI inference, as it has a 25 TOPS DEEPX DX-M1 NPU, a faster Cortex-A76 (CM5) processor, NVMe SSD support, and 2× Gigabit Ethernet.
-Choose the ALPON X4 for general-purpose IoT gateway, telemetry, and remote-monitoring workloads where you do not need an AI accelerator.
-Both devices share the same ALPON Cloud, fleet management, eSIM connectivity, and industrial enclosure.
+Choose the ALPON X5 AI if your workload involves computer vision, model inference, or any AI workload — it has a 25 TOPS DEEPX DX-M1 NPU, a Raspberry Pi CM5 (Cortex-A76 @ 2.4 GHz), NVMe SSD support, and 2× Gigabit Ethernet.
+Choose the ALPON X4 for general-purpose IoT gateway, telemetry, and remote-monitoring workloads where an AI accelerator is not required.
+Both devices share the same ALPON Cloud platform, the same 9–30 V DC input, and the same fanless aluminum enclosure.
+Intelligented by DEEPX.
+Built on Raspberry Pi.

 Quick decision guide